 The College is located downtown with easy access to jobs, internships, city life, restaurants, entertainment venues and cultural activities just steps away.
 The Twin Cities is also home to a population of more than three million people and the highest concentration of corporate headquarters of any metropolitan area in the U.S. The region consistently ranks high in quality-of-life surveys, with a relatively low cost of living and a wealth of cultural and recreational activities.

-Master's degree in any discipline/field with a minimum of 18 graduate semester credits (27 graduate quarter credits) in biology.
+Bachelor's degree in any field/discipline with a minimum of 20 semester credits (30 quarter credits) in computer hardware and operating systems.